erickdumi74/vellum/README.md

 - **You may not**: Sell, license, or monetize Vellum, or any derivative works, without **my written permission**.
 - **Commercial licensing**: Contact me if you wish to use Vellum in any commercial way.

+© 2025 Erick Dumitrescu - Terminal Minds.
+All rights reserved except as granted under the license.

 ---

 ## 📜 About the Game